anjali-ui-dev/oauth_sample/README.md

 ## Laravel 5 example ##

-This is a sample project to demostrate registeration and login using Goolge & Facebook as Oauth provider.
+This is a sample project to demostrate registeration and login using Goolge, github & Facebook as Oauth provider.

 ### Installation ###